Graph-Enhanced Policy Optimization in LLM Agent Training

 \section{Related Work}

 Recent years have witnessed a rapid surge in efforts to develop LLM-based agents for complex multi-step tasks~\cite{Luo2025-sa}.
-Beyond single-turn question-answering or text generation, these agents integrate large language models with environment interactions, enabling them to navigate virtual homes~\cite{Shridhar2020-fd}, browse the web for multiple steps~\cite{Yao2022-yg}, and solve puzzle-like problems~\cite{Wang2024-xi}.
+Beyond single-step Q\&A or text generation, these agents integrate large language models with environment interactions, enabling them to navigate virtual homes~\cite{Shridhar2020-fd}, browse the web for multiple steps~\cite{Yao2022-yg}, and solve puzzle-like problems~\cite{Wang2024-xi}.